Frequently dense harmonic functions and universal martingales on trees: Notation and preliminaries

 \subsection{Trees.}

-Notation on trees is not completely uniform: we follow most of the terminology established in \cite{AP}.
+Notation on trees is not completely uniform; we follow most of the terminology established in \cite{AP, Ca, FP}.
 Here is a review.
-A \emph{tree} $T$ is a connected, simply connected countable graph without non-trivial loops.
+A \emph{tree} $T$ is a connected, simply connected locally finite countable graph with no non-trivial loop and no terminal vertex (that is, each vertex has at least two neighbors).
 With abuse of notation we shall also write $T$ for the set of vertices of the tree.
-In contrast with \cite{AP}, here we do not assume that $T$ is homogeneous: the number of edges joining at every vertex of $T$ may vary, but stays finite.
+In contrast with \cite{AP}, here we do not assume that $T$ is homogeneous; the number of edges joining at every vertex of $T$ may vary, but stays finite.
 For $x$, $y \in T$ we write $x \sim y$ if $x$, $y$ are neighbors.
 For any $x$, $y \in T$ there exist a unique $n \in \N$ and a unique minimal finite sequence $(z_0, \dots,z_n)$ of distinct vertices such that $z_0=x$, $z_n=y$ and $z_k \sim z_{k+1}$ for all $k<n$; this sequence is called the \emph{geodesic} path from $x$ to $y$ and is denoted by $[x,y]$.
 The integer $n$ is called the \emph{length} of $[x,y]$ and is denoted by $\dist(x,y)$; $\dist$ is a metric on $T$.
 We fix a reference vertex $o \in T$ and call it the \emph{origin}.
-The choice of $o$ induces a partial ordering in $T$: $x \leqslant y $ if $x$ belongs to the geodesic from $o$ to $y$.
-We denote by $y_-$ the unique neighbor of $y\neq o$ that belongs to this geodesic arc, that is, such that $y_-<y$: the \emph{father} of $y$. \\ For $x \in T$, the length $|x|$ of $x$ is defined as $|x|=d(o,x)$.
-For any vertex $x$ and any integer $k \leqslant |x|$, $x_k$ is the vertex of length $k$ in the geodesic $[o,x]$.
+The choice of $o$ induces a partial ordering in $T$; $x \leqslant y $ if $x$ belongs to the geodesic from $o$ to $y$.
+We denote by $y_-$ the unique neighbor of $y\neq o$ that belongs to this geodesic arc, that is, such that $y_-<y$ (the \emph{father} of $y$).